-Aboriginal peoples continue to remediate the negative impacts of past government policies that forced cultural assimilation culminating in the removal of Aboriginal children from their families to attend Indian Residential Schools.
-These policies continue to have significant multi-generational consequences for Aboriginal peoples.
+Indigenous peoples continue to remediate the negative impacts of past government policies that forced cultural assimilation culminating in the removal of Indigenous children from their families to attend Indian Residential Schools.
+These policies continue to have significant multi-generational consequences for Indigenous peoples.

 Excerpt from the Truth and Reconciliation Commission Report:

 Too many Canadians know little or nothing about the deep historical roots of these conflicts.
 This lack of knowledge has serious consequences for First Nations, Inuit, and Metis peoples, and for Canadians as a whole.
 History plays an important role in reconciliation, it will take many heads, hands, and hearts, working together, at all levels of society to maintain momentum in the years ahead. (pg.
 9)

 The Ministry of Education also encourages districts to work collaboratively with local First Nations, Métis or Inuit communities to co-construct an Aboriginal Education Enhancement Agreement (AEEA).
 The AEEA establishes a collaborative partnership between Aboriginal communities and school districts that involves shared decision-making and specific goal setting to meet the educational needs of Aboriginal learners.
 Aboriginal Education seeks to:

 - Improve the success of Indigenous learners;

 - Support all students learning about Indigenous peoples; and